 Moully Will provide all the silkscreen materials.

-For painting the following is needed; 12x12in canvas panel, acrylic paint, brushes and can be supplied for $2 a participant.
+For painting the following is needed; 12x12in canvas panel, acrylic paint, brushes which is supplied for each participant.

 The workshop begins with each participant receiving a 12x12in canvas board.